adelasimnova/todo-app/README.md

 **Delete Chores:** Users have the option to delete a chore card, allowing them to remove tasks that are no longer relevant or needed.

+**User Authentication (New Feature)**

+User Registration: New users can create an account by providing their email and password.

+Login System: Registered users can log in securely to access their tasks.

+Cancel User Account: Users have the option to delete their account permanently, removing all associated data.

 ## Technologies Used
 **Frontend:** HTML, CSS, JavaScript, React

 **Backend:** Node.js (outsourced)

 **State Management:** React Hooks

+**Authentication:** JWT (JSON Web Token) for secure login and session management

 # Setup
 1. Install [Node and npm](https://nodejs.org/en/download).